 So today nomads are mainly digital.
 They don't have a residence or if they do, it's only on paper.
 Because they also need an address for many things.
 Examples: Banks and apps for payment transactions, driving services and SIM cards in the different countries visited.

 A characteristic of many digital nomads today is their freedom from any income tax.
 What is the reason for this?
 They set up companies in countries that tax territorially.
 This means that someone with a Canada LLP only has to pay taxes when he sells to Canadians.
-The same is true for example for the Seychelles.

 Even today nomads are very minimalistic.
 They usually have only a backpack and their technical equipment they need to work.
 This is usually done on a laptop or smartphone.
 To be able to do this, they back up their data in a cloud infrastructure.
 Here you can see what digital nomads are working from any place in the world.